 PharmaLive and Outcomes LLC interviewed Vinay Prasad, an oncologist and medical ethicist about the FDA.
 Prasad said it is becoming easier to get drugs approved by the FDA.
 However, the FDA does not do a good job making sure the drugs they approve are safe.
 This particularly applies when people start taking the drug.
 Prasad said the system is broken and the financial incentives are designed to keep it broken.

 STAT News said many patients taking Actemra were never warned about the dangerous side effects to their heart and lungs.
-If pharmaceutical companies and the FDA aren’t looking out for your health – then who is?
+If pharmaceutical companies and the FDA are not looking out for your health, then who is?

-Some of the serious side effects apparently linked to Actemra include:
+Some of the serious side effects linked to Actemra include:

 This is not a complete list of side effects and others may occur.
 If you’re taking Actemra and experience any symptoms, you should contact your doctor immediately.